tarwn/lessthandot-hugo/blogs/content/posts/2014-01-07-testing-asynchronous-javascript-w-jasmine.md

 	});
 });
 ```
-Now the test will wait until we set our &#8220;done&#8221; variable to true (or 5000ms, the default timeout that I didn&#8217;t override on the waitsFor() call).
+Now the test will wait until we set our “done” variable to true (or 5000ms, the default timeout that I didn't override on the waitsFor() call).
 As you can see, though, this also added some extra noise to the test, both in terms of extra characters to visually parse and extra function layers.
-It&#8217;s also quite a bit different then the pattern mocha follows, and if you&#8217;re going back and forth between mocha and jasmine you&#8217;ll have that moment where you have to shift mental gears.
+It's also quite a bit different then the pattern mocha follows, and if you're going back and forth between mocha and jasmine you'll have that moment where you have to shift mental gears.

 This is was an excellent time to add [jasmine.async][3].
-Jasmine.async introduces an AsyncSpec object with beforeEach(), it(), and afterEach() calls with a &#8220;done&#8221; wait handle parameter:
+Jasmine.async introduces an AsyncSpec object with beforeEach(), it(), and afterEach() calls with a “done” wait handle parameter:

 ```javascript
 var async = new AsyncSpec(this);